borntofrappe/borntofrappe/README.md

 - deploy on netlify

-## Design & Development & Deploy
+## playground

-In the DDD folder I document the building blocks making up the website.
-I might change its name as soon as I find a better descriptor.
+In this folder I document the building blocks making up the website.
+Consider it a step further from a branch; a place in which to tinker and experiment freely.

-### Style Guide

-Systems, patterns and assets used in the website.